 |In-store debit card processing fee (% only):||0.005 (0.05%)|

-That’s a lot of cash!
-Here are just a few ideas for how you could use that hard-earned money:
+Paying money in processing fees cuts into your bottom line and prevents you from reinvesting in your business.
+Here are just a few ideas for how you could use that hard-earned money instead:

 If you’re curious just how much you’re paying in credit card processing fees each year, be sure to contact your payment processor or look into your point-of-sale system.
 Both of these should be able to tell you what percentage of your transactions are going to processing fees.

 Fortunately, there are ways for you to reduce credit card processing fees.
 You can do so thanks to a surcharge program.